 Jesse Levin is a principal research economist at the American Institutes for Research (AIR), where he has been involved in a number of projects examining educational production, school finance and adequacy, and resource allocation.
-He is directing several randomized control trial studies for various educational interventions, and is director of a national study of district weighted student funding systems.
-Dr. Levin most recently conducted an updated study of the cost of providing educational adequacy in California public schools.
-His work at AIR over the past 16 years has drawn upon his expertise in applied econometrics and quantitative methods.
-Dr. Levin also serves as a member of the California Department of Education’s California Practitioner Advisory Group and Technical Design Group.
-He holds a Ph.D. in economics from the University of Amsterdam and the Tinbergen Institute.
+He is directing several randomized control trial studies for various educational interventions and is director of a national study of district weighted student funding systems.
+Levin most recently conducted an updated study of the cost of providing educational adequacy in California public schools.
+His work draws upon his expertise in applied econometrics and quantitative methods.
+Levin is a member of the California Department of Education’s California Practitioner Advisory Group and Technical Design Group.
+He received his PhD in economics from the University of Amsterdam and the Tinbergen Institute.